 Why is it important?

-Asthma is a common long term condition that can cause coughing, wheezing, chest tightness and breathlessness.
+Asthma can cause coughing, wheezing, chest tightness and breathlessness.

 The severity of these symptoms varies from person to person.
 Asthma can be controlled well in most people most of the time, although some people may have more persistent problems.